Best Things to Do in Sydney — A Local's Guide 2026

 Beyond Bondi

-Milk Beach in Vaucluse — accessible only on foot through bushland, with a direct Opera House view.
-Bilgola Beach on the northern beaches — small, perfectly formed, almost no tourists.
-Wattamolla in Royal National Park — a freshwater lagoon that spills over a cliff into the ocean.
+Milk Beach in Vaucluse, accessible only on foot through Sydney Harbour National Park, has a direct view of the Opera House from a small cove that feels entirely private.
+Bilgola Beach on the northern peninsula is small, perfectly formed, and almost entirely free of visitors who aren't local.
+Wattamolla in Royal National Park is a freshwater lagoon that spills over a cliff directly into the ocean — one of the strangest and most beautiful natural features within 45 minutes of the city.
 Sydney's best beaches are rarely the most famous ones.

 Start Your Days Early